r-masaki/archicad-addon-cmake-tools/README.md

 - -a, --additionalCMakeParams (optional): a list of additional addon-specific CMake parameters as keys or key=value pairs.
 The build script will forward it to CMake.
 Ex: -a var1=value1 var2="value 2" var3.

 ## Library Part Conversion
-1. Create an 'ACLib' folder in the same directory as 'Src', 'RFIX', or 'RINT'.
+1. Create an 'ACLib' folder in the 'R{Language}}'.
+(RINT, RJPN, etc)
-2. Use the BuildAddOn.py script to build a project; this will automatically generate the 'aclibconfig.json' file in the ACLib folder.
+2. Use the BuildAddOn.py script to build a project; this will automatically generate the 'aclibconfig.json' file.
 3. Specify the path to your LP_XMLConverter in the JSON file.
 4. Inside the ACLib folder, create a 'Src' subfolder and add all library part sources in HSF format to this folder.
 5. Build your project (the MakeACLib.py script will execute, converting .hsf files to .gsm before running CompileResource.py).
+6. RevertACLib.py reverts (convert gsm to hsf), if needed during your development.